ceas-ambassadors/ceas-ambassadors-website/docs/tech-design.md

 add a note that this has happened if I don't intend to update the design doc.

 # Architecture
-Would build a backend using NodeJS, and probably [ExpressJS](https://expressjs.com).
+Will build a backend using NodeJS, and  [ExpressJS](https://expressjs.com).
-Therefore, it would probably have a MVC architecture.
-Will likely use Pug for the template renderer, and mysql for the database.
-Mysql is up for debate - its not well developed in NodeJS but our website does not make sense for a non-relational database.
+It will have a MVC architecture.
+Will use Pug for the template renderer, and mysql for the database.
+While MySql isn't well developed for NodeJS like something MongoDB is, our database really only makes sense to be done as a relational database.
+I'm going to use Sequelize for the the MySql ORM.
+[Link to database document here](sample.com).

 # Outstanding Questions
 #### Need to define database schema better

 # Models

 ## Member
 This is now the user/member - because we're moving to a login only system.
 * Name